quimikcasera369-ai/emergent-spacetime-ontology/ontology-model.md

 Thus, time emerges from the sequence of transformations of emergent structures.

 T ≡ ordering(S)
+## 4. Emergence of Space

+Space is not assumed to exist at the fundamental ontological level Ω.

+Instead, spatial structure emerges from patterns of connectivity within the relational network.

+When relational structures organize into stable configurations, it becomes possible to define notions of proximity and separation between elements.

+These patterns of relational connectivity can be interpreted as spatial relations.

+Thus, space emerges as a relational geometry defined by the structure of connections between ontological elements.

+Symbolically:

+Space ≡ geometry(R)

 This operator represents the process through which relational structures become organized into coherent patterns.

 E does not represent time evolution in the conventional sense.